Dear Friends and Lovers,

 – I don’t touch my face and I am conscious to wash my hands before and after doing anything and everything.
 I use a credit instead of a debit card so I don’t have to use key pads.
 I carry #2 pencils with erasers to use on touch screens if I must ( I’ve read that q-tips work well too) and then I toss that pencil in the trash along with any gloves or wipes that I may used in the trash can outside the store.

 – I pay attention to and adhere to all health advisories.
-And in accordance with the latest directive given by Governor Sisolak of NV (that implemented the closure of the casinos, small business and all non essential business) the Bunnyranch where I work exclusively , is closed as of now until May 1st.
+And in accordance with the latest directive given by Governor Sisolak of NV (that implemented the closure of the casinos, small business and all non essential business) the Bunnyranch where I work exclusively , is closed as of now until further notice.

 – I am working from home answering emails and performing all my social media tasks and staying in touch that way only for now.

-When we do reopen, I will still be taking the same following additional precautions I employed in the previous weeks:
+When we do reopen, I will still be taking the same following additional precautions I employed in the previous weeks to mandatory closing:

 – I am working by appointment only and I am not taking more than one appointment per day.